arabnejad/FabCovidSim/README.md

 ## Running a dimension-adaptive EasyVVUQ - CovidSim campaign via Python

-The file `final_adaptive_covid_easyvvuq/covid_automated.py` contains the dimension-adaptive EasyVVUQ script that we used to produce the results of the following article:
+The file `final_adaptive_covid_easyvvuq/covid_automated.py` contains the dimension-adaptive EasyVVUQ script that we used to produce the results of the article above.

-Edeling, Wouter and Hamid, Arabnejad and Sinclair, Robert and Suleimenova, Diana and Gopalakrishnan, Krishnakumar and Bosak, Bartosz and Groen, Derek and Mahmood, Imran and Crommelin, Daan and Coveney, Peter, *The Impact of Uncertainty on Predictions of the CovidSim Epidemiological Code*, 2020.

 Running this file will require you to checkout the `CovidSim` branch of EasyVVUQ.
 We will go through the script step by step, which starts with the initial iteration of the dimension-adaptive sampler.

 ### Initial iteration ###